POST-IT/PostIt/README.md

 ## SYSTEM REQUIREMENTS

-Rad operates on Mobile devices with Android Operating System.
+Post-it operates on Mobile devices with Android Operating System.
 For compatibility issues, the application requires a min API level of 11 and version 4.1 aka “Jellybean” and higher to be able to install it.
 This application also requires Internet Connection in order to log in and update.
 After the installation, the application can now be enjoyed.